 And that’s why Heather is using her story to fuel resistance.

 “We may be up against a lot right now with this administration, but we have the truth on our side.
 We’re not a corporation, we’re individuals that this really happened to and we live it every single day.”

 As long as this administration is in power, Greenpeace will stand by people like Heather — and Flint, Porter Ranch, the Gulf, and all communities whose health has been jeopardized by toxic pollution — to defend our right to clean air, clean water, and a healthy environment.
 Will you?

-Ryan Schleeter is an online content producer and editor of the Greenpeace USA blog.
+Ryan Schleeter is a producer and editor at Greenpeace USA.
 His writing has appeared in National Geographic, Grist, GreenBiz, EcoWatch, and more.
 Find him on Twitter @ryschlee.